spectrocloud-labs/spectro-cleanup/README.md

 you'll need to ensure that the final objects in your `resource-config.json` are the spectro-cleanup `configmaps` and the `daemonset/job/pod`.
 If there are any resources added to the `resource-config.json` _after_ the two aformentioned spectro-cleanup resources, they will not be cleaned up.

 By default, delete operations for kubernetes resources are blocking.
 The cleanup process will poll until the resource is fully removed from the API server.
-You can customize this behaviour via `CLEANUP_BLOCKING_DELETION` (defaults to `true`).
-The polling interval and timeout default to 2s and 5m, respectively, and be customized via `CLEANUP_DELETION_INTERVAL_SECONDS`, and `CLEANUP_DELETION_TIMEOUT_SECONDS`.
+You can customize this behaviour via `--blocking-deletion` (defaults to `true`).
+The polling interval and timeout default to 2s and 5m, respectively, and be customized via `--deletion-interval-seconds`, and `--deletion-timeout-seconds`.

 You can also optionally configure a gRPC server to run as a part of spectro-cleanup.
 This server has a single endpoint, `FinalizeCleanup`.
 When this server is configured, spectro-cleanup will be able to wait for a request that notifies it that it can finally clean itself up.
-In this case, the `CLEANUP_TIMEOUT_SECONDS` env var will have the fallback time to self destruct in the case that a request is never made to the `FinalizeCleanup` endpoint.
+In this case, the `--cleanup-timeout-seconds` flag will have the fallback time to self destruct in the case that a request is never made to the `FinalizeCleanup` endpoint.

 Below you can see an example of how to configure the gRPC server on your daemonset or job:
 ```yaml
 apiVersion: batch/v1